Articles & Guides

 4. Shirley Chisolm

-Shirley Chisholm was born in Brooklyn, NY in 1924 and became the first African American woman in Congress in 1968 and in 1972 she became the first woman of any race to seek a major party’s nomination for president.
+Shirley Chisholm was born in Brooklyn, New York, in 1924.
+She became the first African American woman in Congress in 1968, and in 1972, she became the first woman of any race to seek a major party’s nomination for president.
 She didn’t earn the Democratic nomination, but she continued to live an active political life.
 After serving as a congresswoman for 15 years, Chisholm co-founded the National Political Congress of Black Women.
 Speaking about how she wanted to be remembered, Chisholm said, “I want to be remembered as a catalyst for change in America.”

 5. Maya Angelou